oddbird/css-sandbox/src/rwd/query/explainer.md

 }
 ```

-There's even a potential advantage here,
+There's even a potential advantage here
-for specifying which part of a complex selector
+for the selector syntax,
-should resolve the query:
+as it allows authors to query a container
+at a different point in the selector
+(not just the targeted element).

 ```css
 .card:container(inline-size < 40em) {